 All the air treatment devices for flue gas processes have to withstand harsh conditions, especially, the high temperature that may vary from 982°C to 1316°C (1800°F to 2400°F).
 During the operation, scrubbing systems produce white vapors that are mostly water vapor generated and do not include any hazardous particulate matter or carbon byproducts.

-Dry scrubbing systems apply alkaline media, for example, hydrated lime or soda ash (sodium carbonate) for the air treatment.
+Dry scrubbing systems apply alkaline media, for example, hydrated lime or soda ash (sodium carbonate) for air treatment.
 However, dry scrubbers are considered to be not as efficient or as effective as wet scrubbers, maybe because of less favorable contact conditions in the hot, rapidly moving flue gas.
 Therefore, dry scrubber application is limited by the use in smaller-scale hospital and municipal incinerators due to their convenience.

-If you search for the best air treatment device to improve air quality, you can buy a high-tech completely new type of wet scrubber – a Multi-Vortex wet air scrubber produced by Redwood Technology.
+If you are looking for the best air treatment device to improve air quality, Redwood Technology offers a cutting-edge type of wet scrubber – a Multi-Vortex wet air scrubber.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech